QinglinGou/DS5500_Stock_price_prediction/README.md

 5. Run the notebook cells in sequence by clicking `Run` or pressing `Shift + Enter`.

 ### Example
-To execute feature engineering, you would open and run the cells within the `Feature_Engineering.ipynb` notebook.
-The process would be similar for other notebooks like model training or data visualization.
+To test the trading strategy on Tesla stock, open and run the cells within the `Tesla/Lasso-training.ipynb` notebook.
+A similar process applies to other notebooks for tasks such as model training or data visualization.

 ## Libraries and Tools Used